tristanschulze-eu/tristanschulze-eu/src/content/en/compositions/dermagierlotus-op15-nr4.md

 ---
-title: The magician in the lotus blossom - Opus 15, No.4 (3')
+title: The Magician in the Lotus Blossom - Opus 15, No.4 (3')
 category: Chamber Music
 instrumentation:
   - 2 Violoncelli